-How to Spot a Good Man
+How to spot a good man

 Does he contradict himself?
-If you find him saying one thing and then changing his mind often or expressing opposing ideas/opinions regularly – be aware.
-This can be a sign of a fickle personality or of someone who does not know himself well.
+If you find him saying one thing and then changing his mind often or expressing opposing ideas/opinions regularly, it can be a sign of a fickle personality or of someone who does not know himself well.
 Someone who lacks personal insight will find it harder to contribute in a meaningful way to a relationship.

-If he was unfortunate enough to grow up in a home where his parents did not show regular love, support and encouragement it is possible that he will still be harbouring issues from those early experiences.
+If he was unfortunate enough to grow up in a home where his parents did not show regular love, support and encouragement it’s possible that he may still harbour issues from those early experiences.
 How he treats his mother can also be a good indicator of how he feels towards women in general.
-Also be aware that if he had an authoritarian type father-figure who made him suppress his emotions, this might also affect his ability to express his emotions and form intimate connections with others later in life.
+If a potential partner grew up with an authoritarian type father-figure who suppressed emotions, this may affect his ability to express his emotions and form intimate connections with others later in life.

-Everyone has moments when they are angry and irritated with the world but if he displays these characteristics on a regular basis, it could be a ‘red flag’.
-Ultimately he may end up projecting his anger and frustration onto you – a situation that is unacceptable.
+Everyone has moments when they are angry and irritated, but if he displays these characteristics on a regular basis, it could be a ‘red flag’.
+Ultimately he may end up projecting his anger and frustration onto you – an unacceptable situation.
 You need to be with someone who supports you and champions your cause, not someone who criticises you and puts you down to help make themselves feel better.

 Is he kind to animals and children?
 Is he respectful and empathic where others are concerned?
 Does he take into consideration your feelings and needs?
 Be mindful of whether he wishes to make you happy and whether he does things that he knows will please you.
 This is a sign of a caring man.
-All good relationships involve give-and-take but be careful that it’s not you doing all the giving.
+All good relationships involve give-and-take and a comfortable balance.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.